 Arsenal close the unclosable gap

-United had a seemingly unassailable lead in the table, sitting 12 points ahead of the Gunners.
+United had a seemingly unassailable lead in the table in 1997/98, sitting 12 points ahead of the Gunners.
 The north London outfit reeled them in, however, completing one of the most stunning title run-ins ever.

 The race culminated in Marc Overmars’ famous goal at Old Trafford, which effectively won them the league and Wenger his first title in England.